Writing Your Own Wallaroo Python Application

 In this section, we will go over the components that are required in order to write a Wallaroo Python application.
 We will start with the stateless

-reverse.py application from the examples section, then move on to an application that maintains and modifies state and, finally, a stateful application that also uses partitioning to divide its work.
+alerts.py application from the examples section, then move on to an application that maintains and modifies state and uses partitioning to divide its work.

-reverse.py application is going to receive text as its input, reverse it, and then send out the reversed text to its sink.
+alerts.py application is going to receive transactions as its input stream, check for certain conditions that should trigger alerts, and then send out any triggered alerts to its sink.
 In order to do this, our application needs to provide the following functions:

-- Computation - this is where the input string is going to get reversed
+- Computation - this is where the input transaction will be checked for a potential alert condition

 - Output encoding - how to construct and format the byte stream that will be sent out by the sink

 Let's start with the computation, because that's the purpose of the application:

 def check_transaction(transaction): print("compute -> " + transaction.id + ":" + str(transaction.amount)) if transaction.amount > 1000: return DepositAlert(transaction.id, transaction.amount) elif transaction.amount < -1000: return WithdrawalAlert(transaction.id, transaction.amount)

 A Computation has no state, so it only needs to define its name, and how to convert input data into output data.
 In this case, we check whether certain conditions are met in order to decide whether to return a result.
 Returning nothing means we drop this message on the floor (we're done with it if no alert is needed).

 compute method (and in other methods in this document).
 They are here to help show the user what is happening at different points as the application executes.
 This is only for demonstration purposes and is not recommended in actual applications.

 Next, we are going to define how the output gets constructed for the sink.
 It is important to remember that Wallaroo sends its output over the network, so data going through the sink needs to be of type